liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/02-working-with-patches.markdown

 # Working with Patches [](id=working-with-patches)

-Here are some things you might need to do with patches as you work with them:
+Here are some things you might need to do with patches:

 - [Report Patch Levels to Liferay Support](#including-support-info-in-support-tickets)
 - [Uninstall Patches](#uninstalling-patches)